serge-m/serge-m.github.io/content/2019-08-24-ros-experience.md

 ## ROS on raspberry pi
-There is a compiled image by ubiquity that contain ROS kinetic.
+There is a compiled image for RPi by ubiquity that has ROS kinetic:
 [https://downloads.ubiquityrobotics.com/pi.html](https://downloads.ubiquityrobotics.com/pi.html).

 It seems for me too old.
-It's 2019, there are ubuntu 18, ros melodic and ros2, next year the support of python2.7 will be discontinued.
+It's 2020, there are ubuntu 18, ros melodic and ros2, next year the support of python2.7 will be discontinued.
 Meh...

+It is possible to have **ROS melodic on Raspberry Pi 3 B+**.
+See in the next sections.

 ## Installing tensorflow for ROS on raspberry pi

 Alternatively one can try to install it from wheels: https://www.tensorflow.org/install/pip?lang=python3#package-location